parsanoori/MIPS-Project-Phase1-Spring-1402/README.md

 # Computer Architecture MIPS Project phase 1 Spring 1402

+## What's needed?

+There are two options which literally have the same difficulties to go through.
+The first one the Mars option which requires java and also evolves going through a Graphical way to generate binary files.
+And the second one which requires SPIM and qtSpim and python3.
+You can also go through using `gen-binary.py` for the opcode.bin generation and use `Mars.jar` as the simulator.

+Option 1:
+1. Java 8+
+2. Mars.jar (provided in the repo)

+Option 2:
+1. SPIM
+2. Python3
+3. qtSpim

 ## What's here?

 In this repository there are 5 kinds of files: